Home

 Concerns about probiotics

-Probiotics have a number of seeming benefits including the lowering of cholesterol, reduction of blood pressure, decrease of certain kinds of diarrhea, reduction of inflammation, etc. Many researchers are convinced that probiotics exert these positive effects by overwhelming the bad bacteria.
+Probiotics have a number of seeming benefits including the lowering of cholesterol, reduction of blood pressure, decrease of certain kinds of diarrhea, reduction of inflammationThe complex biological response of vascular tissues to harmful stimuli such as pathogens or damaged cells.
+It is a protective attempt by the organism to remove the injurious stimuli as well as initiate the healing process for the tissue., etc. Many researchers are convinced that probiotics exert these positive effects by overwhelming the bad bacteria.
 Perhaps the “beneficial” bacteria found in yogurt and supplements exert some positive effect – lowering the pH in the human gut, for example.
 That said, it remains unclear how exactly probiotics improve health outcomes.

 When bacteria enter the body – whether described as “friendly” or pathogenic – the innate immune system mounts a response to that presence.
 Even commensal bacteria can activate innate immune responses.1) 2) One research team found that treatment with probiotics doubles levels of the inflammatory cytokineAny of various protein molecules secreted by cells of the immune system that serve to regulate the immune system.
 Interferon-gammaAn inflammatory cytokine which causes extra mast cells to differentiate to monocytes and then to further differentiate into macrophages and dendritic cells.
 These phagocytes are the most active cells of the immune system and are charged with digesting bacterial pathogens.,3) confirming that the bacteria do generate a Th1 inflammatory reaction upon their entry into the gut.